Why I Chose “Praise-Giving” as My One Word for the New Year

 Praise in All Things

-I love choosing a hyphenated word for another reason.
-Turning a verb into an adjective means that it modifies everything I do and turns it into action.
+love choosing a hyphenated word for another reason.
+Turning a verb into an adjective means it doesn’t stay passive—it modifies everything I do.
+It puts movement behind intention and turns faith into action.

 Why You Should Be a Praise-Giver

-Regardless of what resolutions or one word you choose for the new year, I’d like to encourage you to be a praise-giver too!
+Regardless of what resolutions you make or which one word you choose for the new year, I want to encourage you to become a praise-giver too.

 Be a Praise-Giving Prayer-Warrior this Year!

-Do you make a list of resolutions or choose One Word for the New Year?
-I’d love to hear about how you are intentionally walking with Jesus.
+Do you tend to make a list of resolutions, or do you choose One Word for the New Year?
+I’d love to hear how you’re intentionally walking with Jesus.